 The FES Committee, consisting of members of the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES), has developed the FES program – involving general surgeons, colorectal surgeons, and gastroenterologists in the validation process.
 SAGES has also partnered with industry to develop the FES hands-on skills test using a computer simulation platform.

 What does the FES program encompass?

-There are two components to FES: web-based didactic materials and a two-part assessment made up of a multiple-choice cognitive exam and a hands-on skills test.
+There are two components to FES: web-based didactic materials and a two-part assessment made up of a multiple-choice exam and a hands-on skills test.

 What is the FES Assessment?

 The assessment consists of two parts; a 90-minute, 80 multiple-choice question test administered via computer to document cognitive knowledge, plus a hands-on skills test documenting technical and psychomotor skills.
 Both portions of the assessment are taken during the same testing appointment, in the presence of an authorized FES Test Proctor.

 What is the ABS Flexible Endoscopy Curriculum (FEC) and how does FES fit into it?

 The American Board of Surgery (ABS), has included a requirement to ensure all ABS-certified general surgeons have completed a standard curriculum in the area of endoscopic techniques.